News-Times (Forest Grove)

 The News-Times is a weekly newspaper covering the cities of Forest Grove and Hillsboro in the U.S. state of Oregon.
-Established in 1886 and with coverage focused on Forest Grove for most of its history, the paper expanded coverage to Hillsboro, when, in August 2019, its owner launched a separate Hillsboro edition of the News-Times to replace the Hillsboro Tribune.
+Established in 1886 and with coverage focused on Forest Grove for most of its history, the paper expanded coverage to Hillsboro, when, in August 2019, its then-owner the Pamplin Media Group launched a separate Hillsboro edition of the News-Times to replace the Hillsboro Tribune.
 The News-Times is published on Wednesdays.
-It is owned by Pamplin Media Group, which publishes other community newspapers in the Portland metropolitan area.
+Since 2024, the paper has been owned by the Carpenter Media Group, which publishes other community newspapers in the Portland metropolitan area.

 History

 The Forest Grove Times was first published in 1886 by the Forest Grove Printing Company.
 J. B. Eddy assumed control of the paper around 1889.
 A. Rogers, possibly a local pastor, took over management of the Times in 1891.
 At some point the Times absorbed the nearby Hillsboro Democrat.

 In 1896, J. Wheelock Marsh sold the Times to Austin Craig, who merged his Washington County Hatchet with it to form the Washington County Hatchet and Forest Grove Times.
 He retired in 1899 and the new owners, George H. Himes and R. H. Pratt, shortened the name to the Times.
 The paper soon came under the ownership of Marsh again, who in 1901 sold it to Walter Hodge.
 Hodge operated it for five years until 1906 when the paper was purchased by W. H. Porter and W. T. Fogle.

 In 1909, Gerald Volk bought the plant and consolidated the Times into the Washington County News.
 A. E. Nourse had been connected to the paper for seven years when in 1910 he sold his half-interest in the News to A. C. Alexander.
 In 1911, A. E. Scott bought out Gerald Volk and changed the paper's name to the Washington County News-Times.

 In 1922, Scott sold the printing plant to W. J. Clark but retained ownership of the News-Times.
 Scott died in 1924 and the new proprietors were Earl C. Brownlee and George H. Bennett.
 In 1928, C. J. Gillette and Hugh McGilvra bought the News-Times from Brownlee.

 In 1980, McGilvra sold his papers to The Guard Publishing Co., which published The Register-Guard.
 Five years later the company entered an agreement with Eagle Newspapers to manage its five weekly newspapers in Washington County.
 In 1987, Eagle Newspapers and The Guard Publishing Co., merged their newspapers near Portland to create a new joint venture, which was called Community Newspapers, Inc. The business was sold to Steve Clark in 1996.
 In August 2000, Community Newspapers was acquired by Pamplin Communications, passing ownership of the News-Times to Pamplin Media Group.